Straw wine: Tuscany

 Vin Santo is made in Tuscany from hand-picked grapes that are hung from the rafters to dry.
 They are fermented in small cigar-shaped barrels called caratelli, and then aged in the caratelli for up to ten years in the roof of the winery.
 The wine develops a deep golden or amber color, and a sweet, often nutty, taste.
 Vin Santo is often served as 'Cantucci e Vin Santo', with almond or hazelnut biscuits which are then dipped in the wine.

 Piedmont

-Passito di Caluso, precious straw wine made from Erbaluce di Caluso best grapes harvested, it stays 6 months on straw mats to dry, then after a soft pressing it goes in oak barrels for at least 4 yrs. before being bottled.
+Passito di Caluso, precious straw wine made from best Erbaluce grapes harvested, it stays 6 months on straw mats to dry, then after a soft pressing it goes in oak barrels for at least 4 yrs. before being bottled.
 It is one of the three historical passito wines: Pantelleria, Sciacchetrà and Caluso.

 Veneto

 The more famous are the passito wines made from the blend of red wine grapes typical of Valpolicella : 40-70% Corvina, 20-40% Rondinella and 5-25% Molinara.
 The grapes are dried on traditional straw mats or on racks on the valley slopes.
 There are two styles of red passito produced in Veneto.
 If fermentation is complete, the result is Amarone della Valpolicella ("Amarone" - literally "extra bitter", as opposed to sweet).
 Amarone is a very ripe, raisiny red wine with very little acid, often >15% alcohol (the legal minimum is 14%).
 Typically Amarone is released five years after the vintage, even though this is not a legal requirement.
 The pomace left over from pressing off the Amarone is used in the production of ripasso Valpolicellas.
 Amarone was awarded Denominazione di Origine Controllata status in December 1990 and promoted to Denominazione di Origine Controllata e Garantita status in December 2009.
 If fermentation is incomplete, the result is a sweet red wine called Recioto della Valpolicella.
 Fermentation may stop for several reasons including low nutrient levels, high alcohol, and Botrytis metabolites.
 Grapes dried in the valley bottoms are more prone to noble rot and are favored for Recioto, whereas grapes intended for Amarone are dried on the higher slopes to avoid Botrytis.

 Recioto della Valpolicella is regarded as a good companion to chocolate desserts because of the high acidity in cocoa.

 Refrontolo passito is a passito red wine produced in a hilly area close to Conegliano in the Treviso province.
 In a few hectares of this small area in the core of Prosecco, only a few thousand bottles of Refrontolo passito, a Denominazione of Colli di Conegliano DOCG, are produced.
 This wine is made from Marzemino grapes, it was already appreciated in the past as documented in the opera Don Giovanni of W.A.
 Mozart, where the protagonist describes it as an excellent wine.